Mark Tampin

 His Premiership Rugby debut came on 21 November 2020 when Mark came off the bench for Logovi'i Mulipola as Falcons defeated Bath Rugby 12-19 in the opening round of the Premiership season.
-On 31 May 2021 it was announced by Newcastle that he had renewed terms for a further two years and would remain with the club until at least 2023.
+On 31 May 2021 it was announced by Newcastle that he had renewed terms for a further two years.
 His 50th appearance for the club came in April 2022 in the EPCR Challenge Cup against Zebre.
+In January 2023 the club confirmed he had agreed a new contract until Summer 2025 however he decided to step away from the game to pursue a career outside rugby in Summer 2024.

+Mark was invited to the initial training senior England squad for the Autumn internationals in 2022 however did not make an appearance.

-Mark's grandfather was David 'Wrecker' Brooks (1924-2002) who played for Harlequins and was President of Surrey (1971-73) and later President of the RFU (1981-1982) although he is perhaps best remembered as the Tour Manager of the British Lions 1968 tour to South Africa.
+Mark's grandfather was David 'Wrecker' Brooks (1924-2002) who played for Harlequins and was President of Surrey (1971–73) and later President of the RFU (1981-1982) although he is perhaps best remembered as the Tour Manager of the British Lions 1968 tour to South Africa.